 The Center for Electron Nanoscopy in the Technical University of Denmark (DTU Cen) was established in December 2007 following a generous donation of 102.6 M DKK by the A.P.
 Møller and Chastine Mc-Kinney Møller’s Foundation.
 The goal was to “Establish a world-class facility with a unique suite of advanced electron microscopes,in a purpose-built building” functional starting December 2007.

 Microscopes and Sample Preparation at DTU Cen

-DTU Cen has a suite of seven complementary electron microscopes.
-Four scanning electron microscopes (SEM), two of which are dual beam (SEM combined with a focussed ion beam, FIB), and three transmission electron microscopes (TEM).
+DTU Cen has a suite of eight complementary electron microscopes.
+Four scanning electron microscopes (SEM), one of which is dual beam (SEM combined with a focussed ion beam, FIB), and four transmission electron microscopes (TEM).

 Three state-of-the-art distinct preparation labs allows the treatment of hard and soft matter samples prior microscope analysis.
 In addition, there are a number of computers available for off-line image and spectral data analysis, image simulation, and image reconstruction.

 The overall headline of research at DTU Cen is to push the boundaries for electron beam based characterization of materials.
 The research staff at DTU Cen counts 15+ members (including PhD students and Post Docs.), which all have their research focused on technique and methodology development within the field of electron microscopy in order to contribute to solve materials science problems.